 The governance documents, referred to in the report, had been approved at the July meeting of the Pension Fund Committee.
-The Treasurer advised Members that the County Council's Audit Committee had given its approval to the Pension Fund Annual Report 2016/17.

 A Member referred to the section relating to members leaving the Scheme and asked whether their pension payments were repaid or held for payment at a later date.
 In response it was stated that should Scheme members have been paying into the Fund for two years or less their payments would be refunded, otherwise these would be deferred for payments at pension age or transferred to another Pension Fund, on request.
 The Chairman noted that there were a large number of deferred pensions within the Scheme and highlighted that transfers in/out were a major issue for the Administration Team.